 Who can say no to a cool waterfall only a half-hour’s drive from town?
 One of the most popular “first hikes” for families with small children, the one-mile trail to Thunderbird Falls traverses a handsome birch forest along the Eklutna River canyon to reach a deck with views of a 200-foot waterfall.
 During winter, the falls can freeze, forming fabulous columns of blue ice.

 Experience the thrill of walking or climbing on a glacier.
 The Matanuska is Alaska’s largest road-accessible glacier, and it’s just 90 minutes from Anchorage, so it’s an easy way to get up close and personal with these amazing natural wonders.
-You don’t need to be experienced in either activity—just be in good shape and up for adventure.
-You’ll either walk around on the glacier with crampons or learn how to use an ice axe and safely work your way up the gorgeous river of ice.
+You don’t need to be experienced in either activity — just be in good shape and up for adventure.
+You’ll either walk around on the glacier with crampons or learn how to use an ice axe and safely work your ...more

 Looking to break up your drive with a jog or bike ride?
 This little-used, 2‑mile section of the former Glenn Highway has little to no traffic.
 Rocks and shrubs are creeping onto the road surface in places.
 It’s quiet, scenic, and hilly.
 The roadway is officially closed in the middle but easily-passable.